Mosco-convergence of Cheeger energies on varying spaces satisfying curvature dimension conditions: Applications to Neumann eigenvalues

+having used Theorem \ref{thm:Mosco in CDKN} in the second inequality.
+By arbitrariness of $\eps>0$, the proof is concluded. \end{proof}

 \textbf{Acknowledgements}.
 F.N. and F.V. are members of INDAM-GNAMPA.
-F.N acknowledges support by the European Union (ERC, ConFine, 101078057) and the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
+F.N acknowledges support by the European Union (ERC, ConFine, 101078057), the INdAM-GNAMPA Project ``Analisi e Gamma-convergenza per alcuni funzionali non locali'' CUP E53C25002010001\#, and the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
 F.R and F.V. acknowledge support by the MIUR-PRIN 202244A7YL project ``Gradient Flows and Non-Smooth Geometric Structures with Applications to Optimization and Machine Learning".
 Part of this work was carried out while F.N. was a visitor at the The Erwin Schrödinger International Institute for Mathematics and Physics during the Thematic Program on Free Boundary Problems, Wien 2025.
 The warm hospitality and the stimulating atmosphere are gratefully acknowledged.
 F.N. thanks C. Brena and T. Rajala for useful comments, and N. Gigli for stimulating discussions regarding Remark \ref{rem:polgeo vs old polgeo}.
-The authors thank L. Ambrosio for his interest and the useful suggestions.
+The authors thank L. Ambrosio for his interest and the useful suggestions, and S. Honda for suggesting to investigate Theorem \ref{thm:neumann}.